zdchan/RobustDexGrasp/real_setup.md

 ```

 # compile
-change the cmake flag in raisimGymTorch/CMakeLists.txt[this folder](./raisimGymTorch/CMakeLists.txt).  to build the hardware layer
+change the cmake flag in [this folder](./raisimGymTorch/CMakeLists.txt).  to build the hardware layer

 set(BUILD_UR5_REAL          ON)